autopticio/catalog/README.md

 #### 3. Run the program through your endpoint and check the results
 [Signup and activate an Autoptic endpoint](https://www.autoptic.io/#signup).

-The run.sh script below illustrates how to submit a program to the Autoptic API.
+The simple script below illustrates how to submit a program to the Autoptic API.
+You can also [download the script from the examples](./examples/run).
 ```
 #!/bin/bash